mplatzer/kaggle-santander-product-recommendation/README.md

 # Kaggle Competition: Santander Product Recommendation

-This repository reflects approximately the source code of my submission to the `Santander Product Recommendation` Kaggle Competition, for which I ended up on [https://www.kaggle.com/c/santander-product-recommendation/leaderboard](26th place), out of 1809 total participants.
+This repository reflects the source code of my submission to the `Santander Product Recommendation` Kaggle Competition, for which I ended up on [https://www.kaggle.com/c/santander-product-recommendation/leaderboard](26th place), out of 1809 total participants.

 I used R (in particular [https://github.com/Rdatatable/data.table](data.table)) for data munging, and [https://github.com/Microsoft/LightGBM](LightGBM) for training a gradient boosting machine model.
 LightGBM turned out to be very fast and allowed for rapid iterations.

-key ideas of this approach (mostly taken from the forum; many thx to the other participants!):
+key ideas of this approach:
 - use a single GBM model for binary classification (the product becomes yet another variable)
 - use 2015-06 data for the two "seasonal" products `ind_reca_fin_ult1` and `ind_cco_fin_ult1`
 - use last three months for all other products